 While information is available in abundance, the currently available analytics tools are weak in generating intelligence out of the data.
 Besides, those tools are good at analyzing structured data, and they are ineffective at handling unstructured data.
 That is where new technologies like AI and ML will play a significant part in the future.
 They will use both structured and unstructured data for predictive analytics and identify gaps as well as opportunities.

-In 2022, COVID remains the primary concern.
+In 2023, COVID remains the primary concern.
 In 2020, companies scaled down on their IT Investment.
-They are expected to review the IT Budget this year as digitalization is the only way forward to drive sales and reduce cost.
-In a survey, more than 80% of companies reported the same or marginal improvement in sales is anticipated sales in 2022 compared to 2020.
+They are expected to review the IT Budget this year as digitalization is the only way forward to drive sales and reduce costs.
+In a survey, more than 80% of companies reported the same or marginal improvement in sales is anticipated sales in 2023 compared to 2020.
 Wholesale Distributors will continue to make technology investments, including Cloud ERP, B2B/B2C e-commerce platforms.
-Investment is expected at a faster rate in the second half of 2022.
+Investment is expected at a faster rate in the second half of 2023.

-The top ERP Software Trends will get adopted faster at wholesale distributors as the pandemic situation improves and the world regains confidence.
+The top ERP Software Trends will get adopted faster by wholesale distributors as the pandemic situation improves and the world regains confidence.